What is the Pets at Home Family?

 - Comment on or review our products and services.
 Any individual may access personal information related to them, including opinions.
 So if your comment or review includes information about the colleague who provided that service, it may be passed on to them if requested;

 - Fill in any forms.
-For example, if an accident happens in a Vets4Pets/Companion Care surgery or one of our specialist referral centres, a colleague may collect your personal information;
+For example, if an accident happens in a Vets4Pets/Companion Care surgery a colleague may collect your personal information;

 - Have given a third party permission to share the personal information they hold about you with us;